RuleBrittonica/rem-cli/README.md

    note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

-* Verify that all aspects of the CLI work as expected
+- Verify that all aspects of the CLI work as expected
-* Fix up the issues with running rem-cli directly
+- Fix up the issues with running rem-cli directly

 ```bash
   target/debug/rem-cli: error while loading shared libraries: librustc_driver-6c98eb7349a51df2.so: cannot open shared object file: No such file or directory
 ```

-* **The big one** Add integration to RLS (or do it on the VSCode side potentially?)
+- **The big one** Add integration to RLS (or do it on the VSCode side potentially?)

-* Update all package references to use crates instead of github, once I have the
+- Update all package references to use crates instead of github, once I have the
   access from Sewen.
 Start with rem-utils, then link everything into that
   instead.
 This should hopefully fix the `./rem-cli` issues I am having.

+- Implement the controller, borrower and repairer.
+Both the CLI end, and the
+  actual functions, need to be implemented

+- Implement the complete refactoring toolchain (i.e. give file and context, and
+  refactoring happens from there)

+- Update the documentation.